C-SELLERS/LeanDev/readme.md

 # Lean Development Container

-This repo aims to simplify local development of Lean by introducing a docker container development environmnent for VS Code.
+This repo aims to simplify local development of Lean by introducing a docker container development environment for VS Code.
 By building on top of the Lean Foundation image we are able to quickly setup an environment with all necessary dependencies installed already.
-Then with the custom dockerfile and devcontainer settings in this repo we are able to add addition useful tools for development such as:
+Then with the customization settings in this repo we are able to add addition useful tools for development such as:

 - Latest Git
+- Pre-Installed VSCode Extensions
 - Python Stubs for AutoComplete
-- Research Support
+- Research Support Py & C#
-- Recommended VS Code Extensions
+- Autobuilder task

 # Setup